hexanal/fredmercy-blog/NOTES.md

   - how to make that work?!?!?!?
   - important because: it might change the way the data is shown
   - for pages: it's fine, we can use a root folder `es`, `ru`, `jp`
-  - for posts... we might have to program something in that adds a translation and puts it where it makes sense
+  - for posts... we might have to program something in that takes a translation and puts it where it makes sense
     - e.g. `[...]/2019-01-31/planning-dreading.md` -> that's the original, default version; in my case the English version
     - and then `[...]/2019-01-31/計画、恐ろしい.jp.md` for the Japanese version, for instance
     - this gets parsed as having a *sub-extension*, interpreted as an alternative language
-    - the processing *middleware* and/or templating engine see that and places the alternative version in a root folder, corresponding to the alt language
+    - the processing *middleware* and/or templating engine see that and place the alternative version in a root folder, corresponding to the alt language
     - the processing *middleware* also has to provide (in `meta`?) the URL to the alternative language, so we can feed a language switcher module
 - import/export of all the data
   - zipping the `src/content` folder, that's a start